Tō Tātou Pūkete/Our Health Profile Glossary

 Secondary care refers to healthcare at a more specialist level.
 This care often involves contact with a hospital.
 Southern Health NZ

-Southern and Southern District – the terms Southern is used to refer to geographic area of the Southern District Health Board
+Southern and Southern region – the terms Southern is used to refer to geographic area of the Health New Zealand | Te Whatu Ora - Southern

-Southerners – residents of the Southern District.
+Southerners – residents of the Southern region.

 A Stroke is a brain attack; a sudden interruption of blood flow to part of the brain causing it to stop working and eventually damaging brain cells.
 The effects can be devastating and may last a lifetime.
 A stroke is also known as a cerebrovascular accident (CVA).
 Facts and FAQs | Stroke Foundation NZ